 Atypical Permission Scheme for Non-EEA Fishing Crews

 Nationals of non-EEA (European Economic Area) states require an employment permit or other worker permission in order to work on Irish-registered fishing vessels.

 In November 2015, the Government established a high level inter-Departmental Task Force in response to allegations of exploitation of undocumented migrant (non-EEA) workers on Irish fishing vessels.
 The remit of the Task Force was to examine these issues and formulate a co-ordinated cross-Government response to the matter.
 The Task Force Report was published in December 2015 and recommended putting in place an atypical worker permission mechanism for non-EEA crew members in parts of the Irish commercial sea-fishing fleet.

-The Department of Justice and Equality (Irish Naturalisation and Immigration Service - INIS) in agreement with the Department of Business, Enterprise and Innovation, administers Atypical Working Schemes in general.
+The Department of Justice and Equality (Irish Naturalisation and Immigration Service - INIS) in agreement with the Department of Enterprise, Trade and Employment, administers Atypical Working Schemes in general.
 The purpose of such Schemes is to provide a streamlined mechanism to deal with atypical, short term employment or certain other employment situations which are not governed by the Employment Permits Acts or by current administrative procedures under the Employment Permits Acts.

 In order to qualify for an Atypical Worker Permission for Non-EEA Fishing Crews, there must be a contract of employment in place between the employer (vessel owner) and employee (non-EEA crew member) which would include a number of minimum conditions.

 The Atypical Permission Scheme for non-EEA workers on Irish Fishing Vessels opened for applications on 15th February, 2016.
 For approximately the first 3 months (to 15th May, 2016), applications under the Scheme will be confined to non-EEA crew members who are already working in Ireland.
 Following this initial period, applications will only be accepted from outside Ireland.